mohamed-ali03/Elva-SIC/README.md

 ### Thread Functions

 1. **`getDoors()`**
  - Continuously reads the ultrasonic sensor.
  - Determines the floor number based on distance.
  - Adds the floor to `desiredfloors` if it’s not already in the list.
-   - Uses `desiredfloorsLock` to avoid race conditions.

 2. **`moveElevator()`**
  - Moves the elevator to the next floor in `desiredfloors`.
  - Controls **DC motor** for movement and **servo motor** for door.
  - Updates `currentfloor` after reaching a floor.
-   - Thread-safe with locks.

 3. **`getTempHumid()`**
  - Continuously reads temperature and humidity from the DHT22 sensor.
-   - Uses `humidityTemperatureLock` for thread safety.

 4. **`pubMQTTMasseg()`**
  - Publishes current elevator status to MQTT topic.

 5. **`pubAdafruitDashboard()`**
  - Sends temperature, humidity, and floor information to Adafruit IO dashboard.

+6. **`cameraflask`**
+ - Runs Flask app and serves live camera feed.

 ---

 ## Main Execution

 - Starts threads for:
 - `getDoors()` – floor detection
 - `moveElevator()` – elevator movement
 - `getTempHumid()` – sensor reading
 - `pubMQTTMasseg()` – MQTT publishing
 - `pubAdafruitDashboard()` – dashboard updates

+- Runs Flask camera server:

+<pre>camerawithflask.app.run(host='0.0.0.0', port=5000)</pre>
 - Joins all threads to keep the program running continuously.

 ---